 The Maori of New Zealand

-The Maori are the indigenous people of New Zealand.
-Maori is the language of the indigenous people of New Zealand.
+The Maori are the first settlers of New Zealand.
+Maori is the language of the first settlers of New Zealand.
 The word Maori means normal or ordinary person in the Maori language, and in some other Polynesian languages.
 The word Maori is also applied to the people and language of the Cook Islands which are both referred to as Cook Islands Maori.

 New Zealand is home to the Tangata Whenua (people of the land), the Maori.
 It is believed that the Polynesian navigator Kupe was the first man to sight New Zealand around AD 950 and then returned home to tell of his findings.
 Around AD 1350 seven great migratory canoes (whaka) sailed from Hawaiki to New Zealand.